-- There’s no buttons on it other than the on button and you just touch the screen if you want to go forward or back any pages in your book.
+- There are no buttons on it other than the on button and you just touch the screen if you want to go forward or back any pages in your book.

-- They’ve got these e-ink screens that don’t feel like you’re you’re reading from a screen.
+- They’ve got these e-ink screens that don’t feel like you’re reading from a screen.

 - They change with micro-USB

-- The normal kindle is that the resolution is about half of what it is on the kindle paperwhite and the kindle oasis so the more expensive kindles.
+- The normal kindle resolution is about half of what it is on the kindle paperwhite and the kindle oasis so the more expensive Kindle.

-- The paperwhite oasis have a resolution of 300 pixels per inch whereas these normal kindles have a resolution of 167 pixels page.
+- The paperwhite oasis has a resolution of 300 pixels per inch whereas these normal kindles have a resolution of 167 pixels per page.

 2. Kindle paperwhite ($140)

-The kindle paperwhite and as I said this is the one that I recommend for most people.
+The kindle paperwhite and as I said is the one that I recommend to most people.